What to do in Lisbon in 3 days?

 Ribeira das Naus

-You are probably arriving to Cais do Sodré (train back from Belém) in the late afternoon.
-At this time of the day, take some time to enjoy a “zen state” along the path called Ribeira das Naus (that goes from Cais do Sodré to Praça do Comércio), where many people are seated nearby the river listening to the seagulls, whilst others are having a drink on one of the esplanades while the street artists have jazzy solos.
+Alternatively, you can go to Cais do Sodré (train back from Belém) in the late afternoon and take some time to enjoy a “zen state” along the path called Ribeira das Naus (that goes from Cais do Sodré to Praça do Comércio).
+Here many people are seated nearby the river listening to the seagulls, whilst others are having a drink on one of the esplanades while the street artists have jazzy solos.

 For a brilliant finishing of the Day 2 in this lovely city trip, what else than having a dinner in Mouraria neighborhood?
 This neighborhood is one of the most typical in Lisbon, as well as one of the most diverse culturally!